Blogging is fun AND it’s a key marketing tool for businesses.

 Tips on ensuring your blog disclaimers are clear and relevant:

-Own the culture of your blog.
+Own the culture of your blog post.

 Describe the nature of the information you provide on your blog.
 Unlike a website, blog content is dynamic and conversational and can include advice and opinions that relate to personal experience and may not always be referenced to a credible source.
 It helps for you to describe the nature and context your blog – what kind of content are you covering and why.